reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

 ###### Tests
-~~Description of test set up, may be a single set up or multiple set ups depending on the component under test and the metric being tested.
-If you have a single test set-up, describe the test set up first and then include one sub-section per metric being tested.
-If you need several different test set ups, use a "strucutre by metric", i.e., have one subsection per metric which in turn includes the description of the test set up for that metric and the results.~~

 **System under Test**

 The system under test (SUT) comprises set-up of the catalogue as found in the reTHINK testbed deployment.
 The goal of the performance assessment is not to obtain theoretically achievable performance numbers as could be achieved in a "clean room environment", i.e., connecting the testing devices immediately to a catalouge instance; but instead to assess the catalogue in an environment which will be faced by users during the upcoming hackathon event.
 Besides that this setup assures that a positive performance assessment indicates the catalogue's ability to provide sufficient performance for reTHINK-specific events and tests, the chosen setup is close to a real world deployment anticipated in operators' commercial networks.